marfarma/content-aware-sidebars/readme.txt

 === Plugin Name ===
 Contributors: intoxstudio
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KPZHE6A72LEN4&lc=US&item_name=WordPress%20Plugin%3a%20Content%20Aware%20Sidebars&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
-Tags: sidebar, widget, content aware, post type, taxonomy, term Requires at least: 3.0
+Tags: sidebar, widget, content aware, post type, taxonomy, term, archive Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 0.3
+Stable tag: 0.4

 Manage and show sidebars according to the content being viewed.

 == Description ==

 Manage an infinite number of sidebars.
 Each with different rules for which content they should be visible with.
-Creating flexible sidebars has never been easier, and no code is needed at all as everything is done in a simple GUI.
+Creating flexible sidebars has never been easier, and no code is needed at all as everything is done in the administration.

-Current features include:
+No extra database tables or table columns will be added.

+<b>Features</b>

-* Show sidebars with specific post types only
+* Show sidebars with specific post types
-* Show sidebars with posts containing specific taxonomy terms only
+* Show sidebars with posts containing specific taxonomies or taxonomy terms
+* Show sidebars with specific post type archives, taxonomy archives or taxonomy term archives
 * Merge new sidebars with others, replace them or simply add them to your theme manually
 * Create complex content with nested sidebars
 * Private sidebars only for members
 * Schedule sidebars for later publishing

-Some upcoming features:

-* Show sidebars in a time span only
-* Show sidebars with (taxonomy term and post type) archives
+<b>Contact</b>

 If you have any suggestions, please send a mail to jv[at]intox.dk or contact me at www.intox.dk.

 == Installation ==

-Do as follows
+Easy install:

 1. Upload the full plugin directory to your `/wp-content/plugins/` directory or install the plugin through `Plugins` in the administration
 1. Activate the plugin through `Plugins` in the administration